jfoucher/Mailocal/index.md

 ---
 title: Mailocal
-layout: default
+layout: home
+excerpt: Debug your emails while making sure real customers never see them.
+intro: Safely test your application's emails by using this local SMTP server and viewing the results in the web interface.

 ---

-Safely test sending your emails by using this local SMTP server and viewing the results on the web interface.

 By using this locally installed SMTP server you can be sure that your real customers will never see your test emails !

 However you can see all of them by simply opening the provided interface in any browser.

+## Installation

-## Requirements
+### Requirements
 - [git](https://git-scm.com/downloads)
 - [yarn](https://yarnpkg.com) or [npm](https://www.npmjs.com/)
 - [composer](https://getcomposer.org)

-## Installation
+### Install

 - `git clone git@github.com:jfoucher/mailocal.git && cd mailocal`
 - `composer install`